HoIIy/ISTE432/devbook.md

 * GetData----generates----Map

 ## Technologies Used
-Likely to be JSON for our data source and a combination of HTML, CSS, JavaScript, and jQuery that runs on a standard LAMP stack with either PHP7.1 or NodeJS for server-side development.
+Likely to be JSON for our data source and a combination of HTML, CSS, JavaScript, and jQuery that runs on a standard LAMP stack.

 ## Timeline
 **Assuming deadlines remain consistently on Sunday nights:**
 - ~~M1 - DONE~~
-- M2 - 10/1 (plan out design, and design patterns)
+- M2 - 10/8 (plan out design, and design patterns)
-- M3 - 10/8 (plan out/revise layers)
+- M3 - 10/13 (plan out/revise layers)
-- M4 - 10/22 (plan out/revise exception handling)
+- M4 - 10/27 (plan out/revise exception handling)
-- M5 - 11/5 (refactoring)
+- M5 - 11/10 (refactoring)
-- M6 - 11/19 (testing)
+- M6 - 11/27 (testing)
-- M7 - 11/26 (packaging) (might adjust for thanksgiving break?)
+- M7 - 12/15 (packaging)
 - Final code: 12/9

 **Unofficial deadlines:**
 - 10/8  - be finished with all of our planning, complete with diagrams and class pseudocode.
 - 10/22 - have a working product that can fetch data, display it, and filter that display based on parameters.
 - 10/31 - have a working product with the trimmings added (user accounts, entering new stations, favoriting stations, and blacklisting stations.)
-- 11/15 - have packaging, testing, and deployment details situated.
+- 11/27 - have packaging, testing, and deployment details situated.
 Have the project online and fully functional.
 After through the end of the semester: refactoring party.

 ## Layering